KENTURAH DAVIS + DESMOND LEWIS

 Seed Space + Delta Axis present a two-person exhibition feat.
 Kenturah Davis (Los Angeles, CA/ New Haven, CT) + Desmond Lewis (Memphis, TN).

 Desmond Lewis is a sculptor who was born and raised in Nashville, TN.
 Lewis received his AA from Bard College at Simon’s Rock in Great Barrington, MA in 2012, BS from Tennessee State University in Nashville, TN in 2014, and MFA from The University of Memphis in 2017.
-Selected group exhibitions include Current Collapse at Ruddell Gallery in 2017 in Spearfish, South Dakota, Price is Right at David Lusk Gallery in 2017 in Memphis, TN, Equality Matters at Mildred Cox Gallery in 2017 in Fulton, Missouri, and The Collective Presents: Liberation at the Clough-Hanson Gallery in 2018 in Memphis, TN.
+Selected group exhibitions include Current Collapse at Ruddell Gallery in 2017 in Spearfish, SD, Price is Right at David Lusk Gallery in 2017 in Memphis, TN, Equality Matters at Mildred Cox Gallery in 2017 in Fulton, MO, and The Collective Presents: Liberation at the Clough-Hanson Gallery at Rhodes College in 2018 in Memphis, TN.
 Public and private collections include the Penland School of Crafts, Carolina Bronze Sculpture Park, City of Lenoir, NC, City of Hickory, NC, Vermont Carving and Sculpture Center, The University of Memphis, Soulsville USA, NexAir LLC, Skowhegan Parks and Recreation, and the Stax Museum of American Soul Music.
 In 2017, He was named one of the 100 Interesting and Influential People of Memphis.
-Residencies include the Skowhegan School of Painting and Sculpture in 2018, Haystack Mountain School of Crafts in 2017, and the Vermont Carving and Sculpture Center in 2016.
-In 2018, Lewis will be an artist in residence at the Pittsburgh Glass Center in Pittsburgh, PA.
-Desmond is currently a Visiting Assistant Professor of Ceramics at Austin Peay State University in Clarksville, Tennessee.
-His studio is based in Memphis, Tennessee.
+Residencies include the Pittsburgh Glass Center (2018), Skowhegan School of Painting and Sculpture (2018), Haystack Mountain School of Crafts (2017), and the Vermont Carving and Sculpture Center (2016).
+Desmond is currently a Visiting Assistant Professor of Ceramics at Austin Peay State University in Clarksville, TN.
+His studio is based in Memphis, TN.